Introduction

 Looking at the other side, HPV also plays a role in developing cancer of the vulva, vagina, penis, anus, mouth, throat, head, and neck.
 Some practices like smoking and drinking increase the risk of developing cancer as they work together with this virus.
 Vaccines have been developed for this cancer, for instance, Gardasil is approved for protecting females at the age of nine to twenty-six in cervical cancer.

-Epstein – Barr virus (EBV)
+Epstein-Barr virus (EBV)

 Hepatitis B Virus (HBV) and Hepatitis C Virus (HCV)

 HBV and HCV can cause chronic infection of viral hepatitis.
 This increases the risk of one getting liver cancer.
 This cancer is higher in developing countries compared to developed countries.
-HBV and HCV are spread through sharing of needles, unprotected sex, during birth with infected mother, etc. HBV causes symptoms like yellowing of the eye and skin, flu-like although many people improve or recover completely from this infection some develop into chronic conditions which increases the risk of developing liver cancer.
+HBV and HCV are spread through sharing of needles, unprotected sex, during birth with an infected mother, etc. HBV causes symptoms like yellowing of the eye and skin, flu-like although many people improve or recover completely from this infection some develop into chronic conditions which increases the risk of developing liver cancer.

-Most people with HCV are more likely to develop chronic infection leading to liver damage or even cancer.
+Most people with HCV are more likely to develop chronic infections leading to liver damage or even cancer.
 HCV has no symptoms as that of HBV thus many people are not aware of these infections.

 Human Herpes Virus 8

 It’s also called Kaposi Sarcoma-associated herpes virus.
 (KS HV) Kaposi Sarcoma (KS) is a rare, slow-grading cancer.
 It is found underneath the skin which appears as reddish-purple or blue-brown tumors.
 Cancer is common in people with HIV infections because of the reduced immune system.
 The study has not yet shown how HHV-8 causes the Kaposi Sarcoma virus.
 The infection of this virus is immune suppressed, in blood cancer individuals, for example, primary effusion lymphoma increases higher chances of Kaposi Sarcoma.
-The virus has also been found in people with multi-centric castle man disease, the disease with an overgrowth of the lymph nodes that acts very much like lymphoma.
-This case study shows that cancer develops mostly in immune-suppressed individuals like people with HIV and organ transplants.
-HHV-8 is related to other viruses as the one which causes cold sores, genital herpes, Epstein-Barr virus (EBW), Cytomegalovirus although those other viruses do not cause Kaposi Sarcoma.4

-Feline Leukemia Virus (Felv), virus is associated with feline leukemia.
-This is a fatal disease found in domestic cats especially in America.
+Feline Leukemia Virus (FeLV), virus is associated with feline leukemia.
+This is a fatal disease found in domestic cats, especially in America.
 It has not been established if it can be passed to the human being through infection.
 A vaccine has been developed to protect cats against feline leukemia.

 Simian Virus 40(SV40)

-Mesothelioma is rare cancer.
+Mesothelioma is a rare cancer.
 It is found in the lining of the lungs or abdomen.
-Simon virus 40 is a virus mostly found in monkeys and those are possible according to the research that it can infect a human being and cause mesothelioma.
+Simon virus 40 is a virus mostly found in monkeys and those is possible according to the research that it can infect a human being and cause mesothelioma.
 The virus is also found to cause some brain cancers, bone cancers, and lymphomas.
 According to the studies, specimens were found to contain SV40 on the cells of some cancers, fragments, or DNA although the same issues are found on non-cancerous cells or tissue fragments.
 Also, it was noted that infection of lab animals with these viruses causes mesotheliomas.
 This was done on mouse cells and hamsters.

 Human T-Lymphotropic virus-1 (HTLV-I)